Voronoi conjecture for five-dimensional parallelohedra: Pyramid-Pyramid-Pyramid case

 \section{Pyramid-Pyramid-Pyramid case}

 In this section we assume that $P$ does not have a dual 3-cell equivalent to a cube.
-Also, if $F$ is a two-dimensional face of $P$ with dual cell equivalent to a triangular prism, then $F$ is a triangle and dual cells of all edges of $F$ are pyramids over this prism.
-In all other cases $P$ has a free direction and hence satisfies the Voronoi conjecture.
+Also, if $F$ is a two-dimensional face of $P$ with the dual cell equivalent to a triangular prism, then $F$ is a triangle and dual cells of all edges of $F$ are pyramids over this prism.
+This is the last case with $pr(F)=0$ for all faces with prismatic dual 3-cells as in all other cases we establish that $P$ has a free direction and hence satisfies the Voronoi conjecture.

 For such $P$ we show that $P$ admits a canonical scaling or $P$ has a free direction.
 In both cases $P$ satisfies the Voronoi conjecture.
 The main tool we use to establish canonical scaling for $P$ is the gain function, see Definition \ref{def:gain}.
-We extend the notion of gain function for two facet vectors within a non-triangular dual 2-cell.
+In this particular case we extend the notion of gain function for two facet vectors within a non-triangular dual 2-cell.

 \begin{definition} Let $KL$ and $LM$ be two facet vectors of a dual cell $KLMN$ equivalent to a parallelogram.
 If $O$ is point such that $OKLMN$ is a dual 3-cell, then we define

 This definition can also be extended to a sequence of facet vectors with each pair of consequent vectors within one dual 2-cell.